JKeane4210/slime-mold-simulation-gpu-programming/README.md

     Current serial number in output stream:  45
     ```

     This seems to be the result of multiple users using the GLX context on the same GPU.
 While I don't know for sure, this may be because only one GLX context is allowed per GPU (or some issue with having too many accesses to the same graphics resources).
+If you wish to use specific nodes, you can add the argument ```--nodelist dh-node12```, which can be replaced with the node you wish to target.

 - If this gives a weird error about SEGMENTATION faults on ROSIE, there are some cases where failed compilation can leave the GPUs in a weird state leading to this behavior.
 If you wish to use specific nodes, you can add the argument ```--nodelist dh-node12```, which can be replaced with the node you wish to target.